BotLibre/BotLibre/botlibre-web/docker/README.md

 # About

-This folder contains the required Dockerfiles for building the docker containers (paphussolutions/botlibre-enterprise and paphussolutions/botlibre-analytics).
+This folder contains the required Dockerfiles for building the docker container (paphussolutions/botlibre).

 A docker-compose file is also included for running the containers.
 If the required containers are all available online in a Docker registry, then only the docker-compose file is necessary for running the containers.